Health in the Democratic Republic of the Congo: Malaria

 Malaria is a major health problem in the DR Congo.
 Malaria is the principal cause of morbidity and mortality, accounting for more than 40 percent of all outpatient visits and for 19 percent of deaths among children under five years of age.
 Given that the majority of the population lives in high transmission zones, it has been estimated that the DRC accounts for 11 percent of all cases of malaria in sub-Saharan Africa.
 The National Malaria Control Strategic Plan 2016–2020 (NSP) introduced the stratification of provinces based on parasite prevalence as measured by the 2013 Demographic and Health Survey (DHS).
 This approach allows the NSP to focus high-impact interventions in the areas that bear the greatest disease burden.
 In line with this strategy, international donors are concentrating their efforts in 9 out of 26 provinces (Kasai Oriental, Haut Katanga, Haut Lomami, Tanganyika, Lualaba, Sankuru, Lomami, Kasai Central, and Sud Kivu).
 According to the 2013 DHS, progress is being made in key malaria interventions, such as insecticide-treated net ownership and use.
 Additionally, mortality rates for children under five years of age fell by 34 percent and the incidence rate fell by 40 percent between 2010 and 2018.

-Other endemic diseases

-Yellow fever and any other insect-borne illnesses are present as well.
+Malaria remains a major public health challenge in the Democratic Republic of the Congo.
+In early 2025, an outbreak in Equateur province led to 943 infections and 52 deaths.
+Initially suspected to be food poisoning, lab tests confirmed malaria as the cause in March, according to the National Public Health Institute (INSP).
+A similar outbreak in December 2024 was also later identified as malaria.